amitxv/PC-Tuning/docs/building.md

     - Windows 8: ``en_windows_8_1_x64_dvd_2707217.iso`` - [Adguard hashes](https://files.rg-adguard.net/file/406e60db-4275-7bf8-616f-56e88d9e0a4a?lang=en-us)

-    - Windows 10+: Try obtaining an ISO with minimal updates as we will be integrating those of our choice.
+    - Windows 10+: Try to obtain an ISO with minimal updates as we will be integrating those of our choice.
 ISOs built with UUP dump typically ship with the latest updates which is fine

         <details>
         <summary>How to check integrated updates</summary>